Audience

 - Review the Migration App Product Guide and the Migration App FAQs to gain a basic understanding of the tool.

-- Communicate with your Users to help them understand the migration process.
+- Communicate with the Users to help them understand the migration process.
 They can continue using the data on the Source for standard day-to-day file system activity.
 But it's critical that no large data sets be moved, renamed, or deleted during data migration.
-This type of activity can seriously endanger the success of your migration and the integrity of the final data set.
+This type of activity can seriously endanger the success of the migration and the integrity of the final data set.
 It is also imperative that no users be allowed access to Egnyte until the entire migration and cutover are complete.

 Planning Your Migration Project

 - Some characters in file and folder names are unsupported by Egnyte, but Migration App offers two ways to mitigate this.
-You can elect to “sanitize” such characters on the source before migrating, or on-the-fly during migration.
+Users can elect to “sanitize” such characters on the source before migrating, or on-the-fly during migration.
 See Unsupported Characters and File Types.

 - The Egnyte Cloud Platform currently cannot allow individual files of more than 100GB.